atomic-h/atomic-h.github.io/_posts/2020-05-13-What-to-seek-for.md

 The system is simple right now, I am becoming the person (look, the idea of "becoming the person" is to pick identity) that decides a small set of tasks everday, tries to do them everyday and then collect compound returns from them over a long time :)

 I'll keep the system very simple for a few weeks, and evolve it as it demands to :)

+One important thing to always remember is that there is always room for improvment, you can always be better and there is never a time to not be humble.

+Reference: First few chapters of "Atomic Habits" by James Clear